BahneGork/notenote.link/_notes/No Graph/5e Reference/items/Robe of the Archmagi.md

----title: Robe of the Archmagi---
+---title: Robe of the Archmagitags: notesseason: summertoc: truecomments: true---
 # Robe of the Archmagi

 *Wondrous item, legendary (requires attunement by a sorcerer, warlock, or wizard)*